superliuxz/DBSCAN/README.md

   - Append `--print` to see the cluster ids.

 ## Test data
+The query parameters are selected to emulate 10% Noises.

 `test_input_20k.txt` is generated using `--cluster-std=2.2 --n-samples=20000`,
 with 4 clusters.
 Should use `--eps=0.15 --min-pts=180` to query.